 ADMITTING PROCEDURES

-Psychiatric emergency and admission services shall be available seven (7) days per week, twenty-four (24) hours per day.
+Psychiatric admission services shall be available seven (7) days per week, twenty-four (24) hours per day.

-The PROVIDER shall attempt to notify the PAYOR by telephone within two hours as to whether or not a referred CONSUMER will be accepted for admission.
+The PROVIDER shall attempt to notify the PAYOR by telephone or other mutually agreed upon communication methods within two hours as to whether or not a referred CONSUMER will be accepted for admission.

-The PROVIDER shall receive and admit all individuals approved by the PAYOR for admission to the PROVIDER’s facility within 60 minutes of scheduled admission time.
-The PAYOR may apply a sanction of 50% of the daily rate for the date of admission if the PROVIDER fails to receive and admit individuals it has accepted for admission within this time frame.
+The PROVIDER shall receive and admit all individuals approved by the PAYOR for admission to the PROVIDER’s facility in a reasonable timely manner not to exceed two (2) hours..

 The PROVIDER shall accept both voluntary and involuntary admission of the PAYOR’s CONSUMERs.
 The procedures for such admissions shall be in compliance with the Mental Health Code.
 Written procedures for voluntary and involuntary admissions must be included in the clinical procedures of the PROVIDER.